 R.C.
 Sproul, Who Is Jesus?

 As a doctor, he was interested in individual and their circumstances.
-He was the only who described symptoms of Peter’s mother-in-law as “high fever”. he was the only who mentioned that the even physicians could not help the woman with issue of blood.
+He was the only one who described symptoms of Peter’s mother-in-law as “high fever”. he was the only one who mentioned that even physicians could not help the woman with the issue of blood.
 He includes several encounters Jesus had with individuals, like Zacchaeus for example, which are not mentioned by the others.

 Luke ends the gospel with Jesus’ promise of the Holy Spirit, to set up his sequel, the Book of Acts where he picks up from where he left off with the coming of the Holy Spirit, the Comforter, 40 days after the ascension of Jesus.